Riizade/Homebrew-Garbage/rules.md

 Skills and attributes are limited to 5 points at level 1.

+Instead of starting at 0, Ranged Offense is considered to start at -3.

 Characters begin with 5 inventory points and 3 ability points.

 Leveling Up